jk11demo/COMP5202/content/Toolbox/vscode-setup.md

 By default on Windows, VSCode refers to Powershell, since that is the default command line tool (Since the Creative Update).

-For this course we will be using Git-bash which is installed when you install git for windows.
+For this course, we will be using Git-bash which is installed when you install git for windows.

 To change your default command line tool to git bash add this line to your user settings: